michelesr/thesis/src/ts.md

-While in the previous chapter the Protractor framework has been used in order to implement browser automation based end-to-end tests for the AngularJS web interface of Gasista Felice application, in this chapter the software used to run Protractor tests is discussed and in particular its container based virtualization and interaction with the web application.
-Assuming that the developer is already using Docker and Docker Compose to run the containerized application, the container structure is extended in order to include the testing containers and to permit the running of the end-to-end tests without the burden of manual installation and configuration of the testing framework resting on him.
+While in the previous chapter the Protractor framework has been used in order to implement browser automation based end-to-end tests for the AngularJS web interface of Gasista Felice application, in this chapter the software used to run Protractor based end-to-end tests is discussed and in particular its container based virtualization and interaction with the web application containers.

+Given that Docker and Docker are already used to run the containerized application, the container structure is extended in order to include the testing containers and to permit the running of the end-to-end tests without the burden of manual installation and configuration of the testing framework resting on developers.

 ## Protractor